winedarksea/AutoTS/README.md

 Simple package for comparing and predicting with open-source time series implementations.
 For other time series needs, check out the package list here: https://github.com/MaxBenChrist/awesome_time_series_in_python

+## Features
+* Finds optimal time series models by genetic programming
+* Handles univariate and multivariate/parallel time series
+* Point and probabilistic forecasts
+* Ability to handle messy data by learning optimal NaN imputation and outlier removal
+* Ability to add external regressor
+* Allows automatic ensembling of best models
+* Multiple cross validation options
+* Subsetting and weighting to improve search on many multivariate series
+* Option to use one or a combination of SMAPE, RMSE, MAE, and Runtime for model selection
+* Ability to upsample data to a custom frequency
+* Import and export of templates allowing greater user customization

 ## Basic Use
 ```
 pip install autots